About

 Bachelor of Social Work, University of Houston-Clear Lake

-Bachelor of Arts in Psychology, minor in Sociology, University of Texas in Austin
+Bachelor of Arts in Theology, Franciscan University of Steubenville

 Annual Reports

 United Against Human Trafficking pledges good stewardship in every donation received.
-We are transparent with our finances, annual reports and internal revenue service disclosure forms.
-We acknowledge your contributions are investments towards our mission to end and prevent human trafficing through education, outreach and awareness.
+We are transparent with our finances, annual reports, and internal revenue service disclosure forms.
+We acknowledge your contributions are investments towards our mission to end human trafficking through preventing exploitation, educating the community, and empowering survivors.

-When you give to United Against Human Trafficking, over 81% of our total revenue goes directly to programs and services; 11% to general operations and 8% to fundraising efforts.
+When you give to United Against Human Trafficking, 81% of our total revenue goes directly to programs and services; 11% to management & general, and 8% to fundraising efforts.

 Board of Directors